Enter a UK place or postcode for local forecast

 The seasonal forecast is updated every three months.
 Spring - March 1st, Summer - June 1st, Autumn - September 1st, Winter - December 1st.

 Important note about long range weather forecasts: It is considered impossible to say with certainty what the weather will be like more than a few days ahead in the UK.
 Long range forecasts on TheWeatherOutlook have not been independently verified, and we make no claims for their accuracy.
 A range of factors including seasonal computer models, recent weather patterns, sea surface temperatures and teleconnections are considered when making the forecasts.

-Over the three month period rainfall levels are expected to be slightly below average.
+Rainfall levels are forecast to be slightly below average.

 Slightly below average.